![]() |

 |

 Umiat, located on the scenic Colville River on the central North Slope of Alaska, has a history dating back to 1944 when the Navy first began exploring what is now called the National Petroleum Reserve.
 Since those early years, Umiat has continued to play an important role as a staging area for oil and gas exploration both east and west of the river.
 Currently, the Umiat airstrip acts as an alternate to the two main airports at Barrow and Deadhorse.
-The Umiat Lodge, under the ownership of UIC UMIAQ, no longer provides year round services including aircraft refueling.
-Contact Jeff Wilson at: 907-677-8268 or jwilson@uicumiaq.com for up-to-date information.
+Umiat Camp, under the ownership of UIC UMIAQ, can be contacted for all services, including aircraft refueling.
+Contact Mike Matteucci 907-762-0136 mike.matteucci@uicumiaq.com for up-to-date information.
 BLM and ADFG continue to maintain field operations out of Umiat.
+Cameras are operated under the direction of Ted Inman, (BLM), and Frank Urban (USGS).
 Umiat oil exploration history, Colville River dino dig, historical weather and river info History - Fossil Digs - Weather - River data - Landfill Website questions can be sent to |

 |